MasonEngland/MandAAggieMarketPlace/README.md

 ### Setting Environment Variables

 create a .env file in the /server directory and place all of the environment variables there.
 They will be read by docker and automatically inserted

 ---

-## Backend Setup
+## App Setup

 The backend can be easily run with docker:
     cd server
     docker compose up -d --build

-ensure you have docker
+ensure you have docker installed and the docker daemon running.

-## Frontend Setup
+If changes are made to the frontend you can build the react code again

-    cd frontend
+    npm run build
-    npm install
+    docker compose down
-    npm run dev
+    docker compose up -d --build

-The frontend will be available at http://localhost:5173 by default.
+you can also use the vite dev server when making changes to get access to features like hot reload

 ---